How to Pay Off Debt Fast!

 Use the Debt Snowball Method (It works!)

-The Debt Snowball Method: Once you’ve identified all of your debts, organize your list from smallest debt to largest debt.
+The Debt Snowball Method: Once you’ve identified your debts, organize your list by type from smallest debt to largest debt.
 Don’t worry about interest rates.
 Only focus on the total remaining balance of each debt.

 The reason the debt snowball method works so well is because you’re winning debt battles along your way to winning the debt war.

-You should continue to pay the absolute minimum on all your debts, while aiming to eliminate the smallest debt as fast as possible.
+You should continue to pay the absolute minimum on all your debts, while focusing on eliminating the smallest debt as fast as possible.
 After the smallest debt is paid off, roll that payment amount over to the second smallest debt.
-Keep doing this until all of your debt is paid off.
+Keep doing this until your debt is paid off.

 Now let’s be clear… this method will ONLY work if you keep your spending habits in check.